afeld/tricle/README.md

     heroku addons:open scheduler
     ```

-1. Add a "job" to run `rake tricle:emails:send_if_sunday` daily.
+1. Add a "job".
+    * For a report sent once per day, use the command from [Deploying](#deploying).
+    * For a report sent once per week, use `rake tricle:emails:send_after_beginning_of_week` daily.
-    * Scheduler only supports a maximum of daily tasks, hence needing to use a special task.
+        * Heroku Scheduler only supports a maximum of daily tasks, hence needing to use a special task.

 You can trigger the email(s) manually for testing with `heroku run rake tricle:emails:send`.